zerodha/subscription_coupons/README.md

 * ERPNext - ERP Software

 ### Features
-> Create discount couponse and manage, set expiry for a coupon code
+> Create discount coupons and manage, set expiry for a coupon code
 > User can specify start and end date time of Coupon code

 ### Installation